jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-03-14-dbt-pizza-shop-6/index.md

     name: app-network
 ```

-Before we deploy the Airflow services, we need to create the BigQuery dataset and staging tables, followed by inserting initial records - see [Part 3](/blog/2024-02-08-dbt-pizza-shop-3) for details about the prerequsite steps.
+Before we deploy the Airflow services, we need to create staging tables - see [Part 5](/blog/2024-03-07-dbt-pizza-shop-5) for details about the prerequisite step.
 Then the services can be started using the *docker-compose up* command.
 Note that it is recommended to specify the host user's ID as the *AIRFLOW_UID* value.
 Otherwise, Airflow can fail to launch due to insufficient permission to write logs.
-Note also that the relevant GCP project ID should be included as it is read in the compose file.

 ```bash
 ## prerequisite